Swiss B2B Marketing-Report 2026

 5. Channels are considered in isolation

-This is how a KPI set for 2026 should be structured
+This is how a set of KPIs for 2026 should be structured

 A good KPI system doesn’t need 20 metrics.
-It needs just a few clearly defined metrics that are regularly reviewed and actively used.
+It only needs a few clearly defined metrics that are regularly reviewed and actively used.

 A sensible setup consists of: